drewbarontini/minder/README.md

 ### Optional Status Types

-If you don't want to exclude any of the three status types, you can just pass `false` to that element:
+If you want to exclude any of the three status types, you can just pass `false` to that element:

 ```yaml
 error_status: false